-Antialiasing selects smoothing of lines and edges.
+Antialiasing enables smoothing of lines and edges.
 Note that this slows down drawing.
+Antialiasing of polygons is enabled by default but might slow down drawing with the GDI+ backend.

 Fast rotation switches antialiasing temporarily off while rotating the graph with the mouse.
 This speeds up drawing considerably at the expense of an additional redraw after releasing the mouse button.